Technologicat/mcpyrate/walker.md

 ## Attributes

- - `state: mcpy.utilities.Bunch`: stores named values as its attributes.
+ - `state: mcpy.bunch.Bunch`: stores named values as its attributes.

    Mutable.
 The whole `state` can also be replaced by simply rebinding it (`self.state = ...`).